 (b) the expenditure which is subject to an ongoing assessment of its legality and regularity;

-(c) other amounts as necessary to reduce to 2 % the residual error rate of the expenditure declared in the accounts.
+(c) other amounts as necessary to reduce the residual error rate of the expenditure declared in the accounts to 2 % or below.

-The Member State may include expenditure under point (b) of the first sub-paragraph in a payment application in subsequent accounting years once its legality and regularity is confirmed.
+The Member State may include expenditure under point (b) of the first subparagraph in a payment application in subsequent accounting years once its legality and regularity is confirmed.

 7. The Member State may correct irregular amounts which it has detected after the submission of the accounts in which the amounts were included by making the corresponding adjustments for the accounting year in which the irregularity is detected, without prejudice to Article 104.

-8. As part of the assurance package, the Member State shall submit for the last accounting year the final performance report referred to in Article 43 or the last annual performance report for the AMIF, the ISF and the BMVI.
+8. As part of the assurance package, the Member State shall submit for the last accounting year the final performance report referred to in Article 43 or the last annual performance report for the AMIF, the ISF or the BMVI.

 Article 99 Examination of accounts